ma-kjh/ma-kjh.github.io/_pages/about.md

 **Please check back later!**

-Hi, I’m Jeonghyeon, Data Science Ph.D. student at <a href='https://www.seoultech.ac.kr'>SeoulTech</a>, advised by <a href='https://sites.google.com/ds.seoultech.ac.kr/daintlab/members/director?authuser=0'>Prof. Sangheum Hwang</a>.
+Hello!
+My name is Jeonghyeon Kim, and I am a Ph.D. student in Data Science at <a href='https://www.seoultech.ac.kr'>SeoulTech</a>, advised by <a href='https://sites.google.com/ds.seoultech.ac.kr/daintlab/members/director?authuser=0'>Prof. Sangheum Hwang</a> of <a href='https://sites.google.com/ds.seoultech.ac.kr/daintlab/'>DAINTLAB</a>.

-I recieved B.S in Industrial Engineering & Electrical and Information Engineering at Seoul National University of Science and Technology (SeoulTech).

-I'm interested in

-- AI Safety
+I am focused on enhancing the reliability and interpretability of AI systems, particularly through:

+- Out-of-distribution (OoD) detection
-- Representation Learning
+- LLM unlearning
+- Energy-based models (EBMs)

+Research Focus

+My research has explored OoD detection in vision-language models (VLMs), leveraging multi-modal representation fine-tuning and interpreting them through EBMs.
+Moving forward, I aim to extend my research to pre-training and multi-modal large language models (MLLMs).

+💥Ultimate Goal

+To develop AI systems that are reliable, and interpretable, ensuring their trustworthy deployment in real-world applications.